 Oxford High Prep has a reputation as family-oriented and inclusive, no doubt helped by the relatively small numbers here.
 Parents cheerfully admit the interiors could do with some updating and TLC in places, but accept this is the payoff for lower fees.

 Good for: Those looking for a small, safe, nurturing environment.
 Budding feminists will be happy here – the head describes the girls as ‘spirited’, and it’s every inch the compliment.
 It has a forward-thinking spirit here that will attract liberals and globalists (across the Prep School, 35 different languages are spoken).

 Not for: The lack of space and off-site facilities are not for all.
 And there’s no guarantee of a place at the senior school on leaving Y6, though you have roughly an 85% chance so pretty good!
 Places are confirmed at the end of Y5, so there’s plenty of time for applications elsewhere if necessary.

 Dare to disagree?!
 Be my guest!
-The school is hosting a virtual event on 20 May, and you can register for that here.
+The school is hosting a Prep School Open Morning on 14 June 2022, for which you can register here.

 1 Bardwell Rd, Oxford OX2 6SU Phone: 01865 559888